 The strength of 3M's credit profile and significant ongoing cash flows provide 3M proven access to capital markets.
 Additionally, the Company's debt maturity profile is staggered to help ensure refinancing needs in any given year are reasonable in proportion to the total portfolio.
-As of March 2023, 3M has a credit rating of A1, negative outlook from Moody's Investors Service, and a credit rating of A, CreditWatch negative from S&P Global Ratings.
+As of June 2023, 3M has a credit rating of A2, negative outlook from Moody's Investors Service, and a credit rating of A-, CreditWatch negative from S&P Global Ratings.

-The Company's total debt at March 31, 2023 was consistent when compared to December 31, 2022 as maturities of \$1.15 billion of fixed-rate notes were offset by issuances of commercial paper of \$1.1 billion.
+The Company's total debt at June 30, 2023 was consistent when compared to December 31, 2022 as maturities of \$1.8 billion of fixed-rate notes were offset by issuances of commercial paper of \$1.8 billion.
 For discussion of repayments of and proceeds from debt refer to the following Cash Flows from Financing Activities section.

 In July 2017, the United Kingdom's Financial Conduct Authority announced that it would no longer require banks to submit rates for the London InterBank Offered Rate ("LIBOR") after 2021.
 In November 2020, the ICE Benchmark Administration (IBA), LIBOR's administrator, proposed extending the publication of USD LIBOR through June 2023.
 Subsequently, in March of 2021, IBA ceased publication of certain LIBOR rates after December 31, 2021.
-USD LIBOR rates that did not cease on December 31, 2021 will continue to be published through June 30, 2023.
-The Company has reviewed its debt securities, bank facilities, derivative instruments, and commercial contracts that may utilize LIBOR as the reference rate.
-Contracts will be modified to apply a new reference rate where applicable.
+USD LIBOR rates that did not cease on December 31, 2021 will continue to be published through June 30, 2023, and certain USD LIBOR rates subject to a synthetic methodology will continue to be published until September 2024.
+The Company anticipates its debt securities, bank facilities, and derivative instruments that previously utilized LIBOR as the reference rate will transition to the Secured Overnight Financing Rate, or SOFR, as a reference rate as necessary.

 Effective February 8, 2023, the Company updated its "well-known seasoned issuer" (WKSI) shelf registration statement, which registers an indeterminate amount of debt or equity securities for future issuance and sale.
 This replaced 3M's previous shelf registration dated February 10, 2020.
 In May 2016, 3M entered into an amended and restated distribution agreement relating to the future issuance and sale (from time to time) of the Company's medium-term notes program (Series F), up to the aggregate principal amount of \$18 billion, which was an increase from the previous aggregate principal amount up to \$9 billion of the same Series.
-As of March 31, 2023, the total amount of debt issued as part of the medium-term notes program (Series F), inclusive of debt issued in February 2019 and prior years is approximately \$17.6 billion (utilizing the foreign exchange rates applicable at the time of issuance for the euro denominated debt).
+As of June 30, 2023, the total amount of debt issued as part of the medium-term notes program (Series F), inclusive of debt issued in February 2019 and prior years is approximately \$17.6 billion (utilizing the foreign exchange rates applicable at the time of issuance for the euro denominated debt).
 Information with respect to long-term debt issuances and maturities for the periods presented is included in Note 10 of this Form 10-Q and Note 12 in 3M's 2022 Annual Report on Form 10-K.